Cabinet shuffle: Why an overhaul was needed

 Prime Minister Justin Trudeau’s cabinet remake adds more youth, drops more aging white men and brings to the Liberal forefront a new little guy from Shawinigan.
-The shuffle provides underperforming ministries with some much needed reupholstering.
+The shuffle provides under-performing ministries with some much needed reupholstering.
 Or so it is hoped.
 And it readies the Trudeau team – or so it is hoped – for potentially disruptive changes in the continental and world order brought on by the U.S. election of Donald Trump.

 The changes to the executive – which are numerous considering the government has only been in power for 15 months – come at a time when the Trudeau ship, despite enjoying high popularity, has been listing.
 A sense of direction had to be reasserted.